-Yet times were changing at work and the new 'Digital' medium was rearing its head.
-I was in a photographic studio back in 1991 looking sceptically at a Nikon/Kodak DCS 100 hybrid, with its tiny 1.4mb images and eye-watering price tag (+£20k).
-Being involved with top, blue chip brands, I could never see digital ever extending beyond basic pack shots.
-I insisted on commissioning film shoots and my head remained stuck in 'analogue sand'.
-Yet all the time the 'Digital Studio' was evolving.
-Apple Macs were turning my creative department from a bustling, paper strewn garret housing an array of colourfully talented artists, into a sterile computer room.
-I watched on as good design, typography and artwork, was undermined by limited 'computer skills', low processing power and trendy fads based on this new technology.
-Soon my Visualisers, Typographers, Designers and Finished Artists were all replaced by a Mac Operator with myself as the creative guide.
-However, operator skills evolved and the new Power Macs soon let Adobe Photoshop's amazing capabilities take flight.
-I was fascinated and eagerly learned its graphic and imaging capabilities.
-Yet I kept away from digital cameras, and apart from a couple of Sony 'point-and-squirts' for family snaps, I stuck with film for another 19 years.
+Back at work, times were also changing.
+The new 'Digital' medium was rearing its head.
+It was 1991 and I'm in a photographic studio off Oxford St. looking sceptically at a new-fangled Nikon/Kodak DCS 100 hybrid.
+With its ugly silhouette, tiny 1.4mb images and eye-watering price tag (+£20k) I was wholly unimpressed.
+Being involved with blue chip brands, I decided I wouldn't allow Digital Photography to extend beyond basic 'pack shot' use.
+Insisting on film shoots and scanning, my photographic head remained firmly stuck in 'analogue sand'.
+Yet all the time the Digital Studio was evolving.
+Apple Macintosh computers were turning my creative department from a bustling, paper strewn garret housing an array of colourful, talented artists, into a sterile computer room.
+I watched on as great creativity, design, typography and finished artwork was undermined by limited computer skills, low processing power and trendy fads based around this new technology.
+It also heralded reduced budgets.
+Soon my Visualisers, Typographers, Designers and Finished Artists were replaced by a couple of Mac Operators.
+However, their skills evolved as did their hardware, and the new Power Macs soon let an amazing programme called Adobe Photoshop, with stunning graphic imaging capabilities, take flight.
+I was fascinated and eagerly learned my way around its labyrinth of layers and filters.
+Yet I still steered well away from digital cameras.
+Apart from a couple of Sony 'point-and-squirts' for family snaps, I stuck with film for another 18 years.

 Freed from carting rolls of assorted film stock around.
-Or sorting through endless contact sheets and shelling-out on expensive prints.
-My DSLR now put me in charge.
-I already had all the studio hard & software to truly get the best from RAW and I felt like I was back in the 6th Form dark room, where I could shoot as many exposures as I wanted, and 'develop' them just the way I liked using RAW and Photoshop.
+Or sorting through endless contact sheets and shelling-out on expensive colour prints that I had limited control over.
+The DSLR now put me in charge.
+I already had all the studio hard & software to truly get the best from RAW and suddenly it felt like I was back in the 6th Form dark room.
+I could shoot as many exposures as I wanted, and 'develop' them just the way I liked.
 A new window of opportunity opened-up and I jumped through headfirst!
-I expanded my camera gear with a superb EOS 1DS MKIII and my commercial work boomed.

-For my seascapes, digital simply has no equal.
-No more hesitation and missing 'the shot' because of frame count shackles.
-Or opening the camera on a storm-swept beach to reload film.
+For my seascapes, digital RAW simply has no equal.
+No more hesitation and missing the shot because of the 'mental shackles' of frame counting.
+Or opening the back of the camera on a storm-swept beach to reload film.
 Now I am able to change the ISO at will... what a blessing!
-Suddenly the 'Exposure Triangle' became wholly manipulable.
-What I do say to those who protest digital can make a bad shot good, is that they can't have seen what colour houses do with film.
-In much the same way as professional photographers manipulate their film developing, I will consider every tool available in my digital studio.
-However, I don't do HDR, cut & paste, or use stitching other than for the occasional panorama.
-What I do, is use a range of manual handling and filtering skills to capture the image 'In Camera', then refine it using post-processing, stock choice and print settings, to give me the image as I saw it.
+The 'Exposure Triangle' is wholly manipulable on location all the time!
+When I'm giving a talk at a camera club, what I do say to those who protest digital can make a bad shot good, is that they can't have seen what colour houses do with film.
+In much the same way as top photographers manipulate their film in developing, I will consider every tool available in my digital studio.
+However, I don't do HDR, cut & paste, or use Stitching (other than for the occasional panorama).
+What I do, is use a range of manual handling, flash and filtering techniques, to capture the image 'In Camera'.
+Then I 'refine' it using post-processing, paper stock choice and print settings, to give me the image as I saw it.

-My horizons have also broadened and I've been lucky enough to travel right across the UK and extensively abroad to shoot some fabulous locations.
-Yet through all my wandering, Cornwall's magnificent coastline and Scotland's glorious Highlands & Islands inspire me most.
-A thrill runs through me every time I set out with my cameras to wander across a deserted beach or through a remote Highland glen.
-I love to spend days on end amongst these stunning surroundings, seeking new photo opportunities.
+My horizons have also broadened and I've been lucky enough to travel right across the UK and extensively abroad, to shoot some fabulous locations.
+Yet through all my wanderings, Cornwall's magnificent coastline and Scotland's glorious Highlands & Islands inspire me most.
+A thrill runs through me every time I set out with my cameras to wander across a deserted beach, or through a remote Highland glen.
+I love to spend days on end amongst these stunning surroundings, seeking new perspectives.
 Climbing towering peaks, wading deep margins or clinging to surf-battered rocks, waiting with my camera... watching... hoping for that split second when the elements to come together and...
-'Click'... the moment is captured!
+'Click'... the moment is captured.

 to the picture by conjuring the same sense of tranquility or visual excitement on a singularly exclusive level.
 As if You

 alone where there to witness the event.
-Hence I rarely feature people or structures in my pictures.
+Hence I rarely feature people or structures prominently in my pictures.
 Because such detail dilutes the seclusion I seek.

 Back in 2011, I was delighted to win the annual 'Cornish Point of View' photographic competition.
 The first I had ever entered.
 This spurred me on and in 2012 I had encouraging success with my first solo Seascape exhibition.
 All this along with growing sales from my website, pushed me ever onwards.
-In February 2013, keeping the promise I had made to myself as a boy, I left London and the home-counties behind and moved to the tucked-away village of Crantock on the Atlantic Coast of Cornwall.
+In February 2013, keeping that promise I had made to myself as a boy, I left London and the home-counties behind and moved to the tucked-away village of Crantock on the Atlantic Coast of Cornwall.

 © Chris Simmons - 2019